The Count of Monte Cristo: Historical background

-The success of The Count of Monte Cristo coincides with France's Second Empire.
 In the novel, Dumas tells of the 1815 return of Napoleon I, and alludes to contemporary events when the governor at the Château d'If is promoted to a position at the castle of Ham.
 The attitude of Dumas towards "bonapartisme" was conflicted.
 His father, Thomas-Alexandre Dumas, a Haitian of mixed descent, became a successful general during the French Revolution.
 In 1840, the body of Napoleon I was brought to France and became an object of veneration in the church of Les Invalides, renewing popular patriotic support for the Bonaparte family.
 As the story opens, the character Dantès is not aware of the politics, considers himself simply a good French citizen, and is caught between the conflicting loyalties of the royalist Villefort during the Restoration, and the father of Villefort, Noirtier, loyal to Napoleon, a firm bonapartist, and the bonapartist loyalty of his late captain, in a period of rapid changes of government in France.

-In "Causeries" (1860), Dumas published a short paper, "État civil du Comte de Monte-Cristo", on the genesis of the Count of Monte Cristo.
+In Causeries (1860), Dumas published a short paper, "État civil du Comte de Monte-Cristo", on the genesis of his story.
 It appears that Dumas had close contacts with members of the Bonaparte family while living in Florence in 1841.
-In a small boat, he sailed around the island of Monte Cristo, accompanied by a young prince, a cousin to Louis Bonaparte, who was to become Emperor Napoleon III of the French ten years later, in 1851.
+He sailed around the island of Montecristo in a small boat, accompanied by a young prince, a cousin to Louis Bonaparte, who was to become Emperor Napoleon III of the French ten years later, in 1851.
 During this trip, he promised that cousin of Louis Bonaparte that he would write a novel with the island's name in the title.
-In 1841 when Dumas made his promise, Louis Bonaparte himself was imprisoned at the citadel of Ham – the place mentioned in the novel.
+In 1841, when Dumas made his promise, Louis Bonaparte himself was imprisoned at the citadel of Ham – the place mentioned in the novel.
 Dumas did visit him there, although Dumas does not mention it in "Etat civil".

-A chronology of The Count of Monte Cristo and Bonapartism

-During the life of Thomas-Alexandre Dumas: